 You can sign up here to receive the links each week.
-There are devotionals every weekday morning at 8am Eastern (this is just after lunch if you’re in Europe) and every Tuesday and Thursday evening at 7pm Eastern (this is Wednesday and Friday morning if you’re in Australia or New Zealand).
+There are devotionals every weekday morning at 8am Eastern (this is just after lunch if you’re in Europe or Africa) and every Tuesday and Thursday evening at 7pm Eastern (this is Wednesday and Friday morning if you’re in Australia or New Zealand).

 Below, I’m posting stories and queries that we’ve used so far.

 What are some specific ways you will practice your faith in the next few weeks?

 What is a book or story that you really love?

 The pictures in this book are made by splatter painting.
 What is your favorite way to make art?

 MAKING FEELINGS FACES!
 What’s your _____face?

 In this story, the caterpillar is nourished by many delicious foods.
 What nourishes you and helps you get ready to grow and change?

 Who do you feel connected with?
 When do you feel most connected?